 4. Any tips on what makes a good award entry?

 We know that everyone's business is different.
 Help us to understand your perspective on what made your LinkedIn marketing activity successful.
 Provide context about your goals, how you used LinkedIn’s products and your success metrics.
 And share creative from your marketing activity wherever possible.
 Please don't assume that we already have this information.
 Download our LinkedIn Marketing Awards guide for tips, checklists and guidance on what the 2019 judges will be looking for.

 5. When is the deadline for award submissions?

 All award entries need to be submitted via the LinkedIn Marketing Awards website by 8 November 2019.

 6. Can I enter multiple award categories?

-Yes you can.
-You can enter one specific marketing campaign into multiple categories (e.g. Best B2B Lead Generation and Most Innovative), or you can submit multiple campaigns.
+Yes, you can.
+You can enter one specific marketing campaign into multiple categories (e.g. Best B2B Lead Generation and Best B2B Video), or you can submit multiple campaigns.